0xcert/framework/docs/connectors/asset-management-guide.md

 # Asset Management

 When discussing assets, we think of different things of value.
-The simplest examples are the items you keep in your physical wallet, like cash in banknotes and coins, ID cards, a driver license, credit cards, etc. While this items can all be classified as assets, when talking about an asset in the context of 0xcert framework **an asset must be unique**.
+The simplest examples are the items you keep in your physical wallet, like cash in banknotes and coins, ID cards, a driver's license, credit cards, etc. While these items can all be classified as assets, when talking about an asset in the context of the 0xcert Framework, **an asset represents something unique**.

-So if we take the items described above some of them no longer fall into the catagory of an asset.
-Namely banknotes and coins.
+So if we reconsider the items described above, some of them no longer fall into the category of an asset - namely banknotes and coins.
 Why is that?
-That is because if I exchange a $10 bill with Saras $10 bill we will both retain the same value.
-But if I exchange my ID card with Saras that ceases to be true.
-If you would like to know how to work with this kind of items as banknotes and coins then check out the [Value management guide]().
+That is because if you exchange a $10 bill with Sara's $10 bill, you both will retain the same value.
+But if you exchange your ID card with Sara's, that ceases to be true.
+If you would like to know how to work with the kind of items holding the same value, such as banknotes and coins, check out the [Value management guide]().

-Another thing to consider is that what we are discussing are pyshical items while 0xcert framework operates with digital unique (non fungible) assets.
-Luckily most physical items can be simply represented in a digital shape using IDs and meta descriptions.
+Another thing to consider is that the example above illustrated the use of physical items, whereas the 0xcert Framework allows for operations with digital unique (non-fungible) assets.
+Luckily, most physical items can be simply represented in a digital format using IDs and meta descriptions.

-Unique digital assets are represented on the Ethereum blockchain in the form of [ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) standard.
-This standard defines how the basic smart contract looks like and how each non fungible token is defined.
-To incorporate full range functionalities the 0xcert framework offers the base ERC-721 code had to be enhanced with additional functionalities that became what we now call an Xcert.
-Xcert is fully ERC-721 compatible and adds [certification]() and other usefull functionalitites.
+Unique digital assets are represented on the Ethereum blockchain following the [ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) standard.
+This standard defines how the basic smart contract looks like and how every non-fungible token is defined.
+To incorporate full-range functionalities, the 0xcert Framework enhanced the base ERC-721 code with additional functionalities to create what we now call an Xcert.
+Xcert is a fully ERC-721-compatible non-fungible token format with added [certification]() and other useful functionalities.

 Xcert is a smart contract that contains assets of a specific kind.
-Meaning when creating an Xcert you define what properties assets created whitin it will have.
-For an example lets say you are a KYC provider.
-You define what properties a KYC asset needs and you create an Xcert with this properties defined.
+When creating an Xcert, you define what properties the assets created within it will have.
+For example, let's say you are a KYC provider.
+You define what properties a KYC asset needs, and you create an Xcert with these properties defined.
 Now each KYC asset you issue on this smart contract needs to follow its rules.
-For more about this check the [certification]() section.
+To learn more about this, check the [certification]() section.

-AssetLedger directly connects to a Xcert smart contract on the blockchain.
-Meaning things you do with an Asset ledger are directly reflected on the blockchain.
-An asset you create on an `AssetLedger` directly translate to an asset created on the underlying `Xcert` smart contract.
+An asset ledger connects directly to an Xcert smart contract on the blockchain.
+Thus, the things you do with an asset ledger are directly reflected on the blockchain.
+An asset you create on an `AssetLedger` directly translates to an asset created on the underlying `Xcert` smart contract.

-TLDR: An asset ledger is a containter defining how assets in it look like.
-While an asset is a unique digital representation of an item that is created on an asset ledger and follows its definition.
+TLDR: An asset ledger is a container defining how assets in it look like.
+An asset, however, is a unique digital representation of an item that is created on an asset ledger and follows its definition.

 ::: card Live example
 Click [here](https://codesandbox.io/s/github/0xcert/example-asset-management?module=%2FREADME.md) to check the live example for this section.